Expenses and Financial Assistance

 (also determined by the FAFSA) can apply for the Unsubsidized Stafford Loan, but the

-the student leaves school or drops to less than half-time.
-Students must complete
+student leaves school or drops to less than half-time.
+Students must complete a Stafford

-a Stafford Loan Master Promissory Note and Stafford Loan Entrance Counseling as first
+Loan Master Promissory Note and Stafford Loan Entrance Counseling as first time borrowers

-time borrowers to apply for the Stafford Loan.
-Returning students who have borrowed
+to apply for the Stafford Loan.
+Returning students who have borrowed previously do

-previously do not need to complete any additional loan information.
-Students who
+not need to complete any additional loan information.
+Students who wish to decline

-wish to decline all or a portion of their Stafford Loan should contact the Financial
+all or a portion of their Stafford Loan should contact the Financial Aid office by

-Aid office by phone, e-mail, or written notification.
-Each student will be informed
+phone, e-mail, or written notification.
+Each student will be informed of his/her rights

 PLUS is a federal loan program designed to assist parents of dependent undergraduate